 5. Reduce drain on battery

-Air-conditioning, rear window heaters and demisters all use up extra fuel a 2010 report by the AA suggested that using both front and rear demisters could increase your vehicles fuel consumption by 6%.
+Air-conditioning, rear window heaters and demisters all use up extra fuel and using both front and rear demisters could increase your vehicles fuel consumption by 6%.
 Leaving your vehicle to idle while the van heaters clear your windows is both a waste of fuel and an unnecessary creator of pollution.
 If your windows are full of ice or condensation then spend a few extra minutes before you set out scraping the frost, or clearing the condensation with a cloth.
 In warm weather using air conditioning whilst driving at a low speed will be less economical than opening the window and letting the fresh air cool your down.
 If you are driving on the motorway at high speeds on the other hand, air conditioning will likely be more cost effective than having all the windows down.

 6. Service at regular intervals